Gemini-Solutions/InternalDeveloperPortal/ReadMe.md

 | Row 13, Col 1 | Row 13, Col 2 | Row 13, Col 3 | Row 13, Col 4 | Row 13, Col 5 |
 | Row 14, Col 1 | Row 14, Col 2 | Row 14, Col 3 | Row 14, Col 4 | Row 14, Col 5 |
 | Row 15, Col 1 | Row 15, Col 2 | Row 15, Col 3 | Row 15, Col 4 | Row 15, Col 5 |

+Cataloging: It is the way as to how can you terraform your own IDP or how easy it is to customize the objects/entities in an IDP.
+Different firms have different use cases which cant be categorized into already existing catalog/objects, hence getPort stands out with only one of its kind as it supports any kinds.
+It has the model of Being your Own data.

+Scaffolers/Templates: The ease of building and maintainning software templates.
+All support creating new ones .

+workflow automation: Creation of multistep workflow to manage the lifecycle of our applications.

+Opinionated: Do providers have some sort of enforcement of strucutres as to how we should proceed with our IDP, all other than Port has some sort of predefined schema.
+This is both a pro and con of port.

+OSS: opensource community support, backstage by far has been leading in OSS but it maynot be the perfect as it takes too much effort to even standup a test instance of backstage and everything is just plugin and catalog in backstage.
+Following that Port has ocean community to support the opensource initiatives.

+SCIM integration : System for Cross-domain Identity Management, is an open standard that allows for the automation of user provisioning.

+Scorecards: They provide an insight into how mature our service is with the company's defined standards

+Tech docs :information_source: : The ability to support feature rich documenation, search capabilities, audits etc

+Extensibility: Ease of extending the Functionality of an IDP by adding support of new plugins.

+RBAC: roles based access control for our actions and events and visibility.

+Audit logs: Changes in the IDP itself, who changed what.

+Incident management : On call support, with ticket creation escalation and resolution

+Ephemeral environments: Ease to test and create mock environement to support POCs and some test cases

+Action/Webhooks : How can we make events trigger to and from IDP

+pricing : what is the license cost of per user.